MarwanElKhodary/marwan.world/src/pages/post/making-the-pc-game.md

 ![Figma moodboard of various components we were considering in designing](/posts/making-the-pc-game/figma-moodboard.jpg)

 As you might have guessed, we ended up going with the first option.
 While all the designs and ideas were cool, the biggest factor was the belief in myself in being able to implement it.
-As soon as I saw description of th pc component, I immediately thought to myself *"Well, we can just have a SVG of every PC part, and when the user drags and drop the part it would just replace the SVG with another"*.
+As soon as I saw description of the pc component, I immediately thought to myself *"Well, we can just have a SVG of every PC part, and when the user drags and drop the part it would just replace the SVG with another"*.
 More on this specific piece later.

 While designing we were discussing the limit of the game, such as giving the user many options to build the PC in different ways, but we ended up on just one happy path.
 Mainly to make it easier for myself and Yasemin.